ProtoTurtle/UnityBitmapDrawing/README.md

 ```
 using ProtoTurtle.BitmapDrawing;
 ```
-Your Texture2D instances will then have all the new methods in them.
+Your Texture2D instances will then have all the new methods available.

 <b>Features</b>
 * DrawPixel(position, color) - Draws a pixel but with the top left corner being position (x = 0, y = 0)